-Dining in Macao poses one key challenge for both visitors and locals: where to eat next?
+Dining in Macau poses one key challenge for both visitors and locals: where to eat next?
 The array of cuisines and chefs make this a difficult choice as, from humble local favourites to Michelin-starred gastronomic temples of fine dining, there´s something for everyone, at every price point.
 Choosing the best restaurants in Macau is no mean feat, so, here’s a Macau restaurant guide to help you decide what to eat in Macau and where to eat in Macau.

-Some of the popular options include local Macanese cuisine, which is heavily-influenced by Macao´s Portuguese heritage; Cantonese food, given the territory´s location close to Guangdong Province, as well as Japanese and French restaurants renowned for flawless execution and impeccable ingredients.
+Some of the popular options include local Macanese cuisine, which is heavily-influenced by Macau´s Portuguese heritage; Cantonese food, given the territory´s location close to Guangdong Province, as well as Japanese and French restaurants renowned for flawless execution and impeccable ingredients.

-Dining in Macao’s flashy resorts could see you eating dishes created by some of the world’s most famous chefs, or you could just as easily find yourself snacking on a legendary Portuguese egg tart for about $1 in the sleepy winding streets of old Coloane village.
+Dining in Macau’s flashy resorts could see you eating dishes created by some of the world’s most famous chefs, or you could just as easily find yourself snacking on a legendary Portuguese egg tart for about $1 in the sleepy winding streets of old Coloane village.